riccardogiorato/pocketbotanist/docs/README.md

 My goals was to use a service that would give me the possibility to export a model in some kind of format, being able to use it in any way I wanted in the future.

-Looking at various solutions in the current market of ML softwares and tools I choose to work with TensorFlow saved models.
+I started looking at various solutions in the current market of ML softwares and tools, after some study I choose to work with TensorFlow saved models.

 <div class="pagebreak"> </div>